 Mom life can get lonely at times and if you’re an extrovert, this can become an issue.

 So try to reach out and interact with other people.
-Join Facebook groups, online forums, nearby parenting classes, do volunteer work, get in touch with old friends.
+Join Facebook groups, online forums, online or face-to-face parenting classes, do volunteer work, get in touch with old friends.

 Or just talk to your neighbor!